meta-llama/llama-stack-apps/evals/rag/README.md

 )
 ```

 Run the generation script.
-This will build the memory bank index from.
+This will build the memory bank index from the pdfs in the `docs-dir` and generate responses for the prompts in the `input-file-path`.

 ```bash
 python -m evals.rag.generate localhost 5000 --docs-dir <path-to-docs-dir> --input-file-path <path-to-input-queries>